-- An episode of GI Joe Renegades opens with two hapless Cobra guards standing in front of a remote bunker in the middle of a frozen wasteland.
-A brief conversation between the two reveals that they both ended up there by failing to prevent the Joes from getting into secure areas.
+- An episode of G.I.
+Joe: Renegades opens with two hapless Cobra guards standing in front of a remote bunker in the middle of a frozen wasteland.
+A brief conversation between the two reveals that they were both assigned there due to previously failing to prevent the Joes from getting into secure areas.
 Naturally, the Joes show up again.
 One wonders where they'll get sent next time...

 - In an episode of the Dilbert cartoon, two teams within Dilbert's company (his team and that of the one-off villain Lena) are pitted against each other to finish a task, with the team that fails being reassigned to Albany, New York (cue an image of a desolate, snowy waste).

 Lena's newly-decapitated head: Well, better this than Albany.